-Therefore, it benefits us to become discerning with our energy and to realize that we alone are responsible for the choices we make each and every moment to either be uplifted, or released of vitality.
-We can use this awareness to begin making ‘better’ choices for our own future and the future of those that depend upon us.
+Therefore, it benefits us to become discerning with our energy and to realize that we alone are responsible for the choices we make every moment to either be uplifted or released of vitality.
+We can use this awareness to begin making ‘better’ choices for our own future and the future of those who depend upon us.

-Places like hospital or cemeteries tend to have lower vibrations because people congregating there are generally sad, and sick.
-The resulting outpouring of grief energy tends to linger and become part of the immediate environment which affects all those that enter.
+Places like hospitals or cemeteries tend to have lower vibrations because people congregating there are generally sad, and sick.
+The resulting outpouring of grief energy tends to linger and become part of the immediate environment that affects all those that enter.

 Places, where people congregate to worship or do good deeds, can have a higher vibration, as do places in nature like ancient forests, jungles, and waterfalls.
 Beaches and the sea are places where many people prefer to go to ‘clear their head’ and get a fresh perspective on current problems.

 All people tend to be aware of these things, however, not always on a conscious level.
 Some of us may not be mindful of why we are making decisions that take us to a certain place or situation to induce a certain state of being at a particular time.
 However, by becoming more mindful of how we are feeling all the time, we can look after ourselves by choosing to immerse ourselves in situations that increase our vibrational frequency.